Prodaturu/Obsidian/Const Objects in C++.md

 ## What "const" really applies to

-- `const` applies to the object itself not the class
+- `const` applies to the **object itself** not the class
 - Same class can create `const` and `non const` objects

+## Why "const" objects exist

+- express intent ("this object should not change")
+- Prevent accidental modification
+- allow safer APIs
+- Enable compiler optimisations

 # Internal References